-Dimitrios Katsikis is an associate in the International Arbitration practice.
+Dimitrios Katsikis is a senior associate in the International Arbitration practice.

 His experience includes commercial and investor-State arbitrations under the Rules of the ICC, CRCICA, ICSID and LCIA as well as ad hoc arbitrations under UNCITRAL Rules.

 - Two Independent Power Producers (IPPs) in a Central Asian State in a dispute, subject to ICC arbitration in Singapore, against a State-owned entity of that State.
 The dispute arises from Power Purchase Agreements and is governed by English law.

 - The operator of a major infrastructure project in an Asian state in connection with a Concession Agreement and EPC Contract, subject to ICC arbitration in Singapore.
 The law of the Asian State governs.

 - The subsidiary of an Asian State-owned company in the energy sector, Respondent in two parallel ICC arbitrations in Singapore initiated by its Asian co-shareholder and its parent company.
 The dispute arose from two agreements relating to the development of an oil storage facility and related port facilities in Asia.
 English law and the law of the Claimants’ State applied.

 - A Southeast Asian listed company, Claimant in an LMAA arbitration in London against a Chinese shipyard.
 The dispute arises in connection with various shipbuilding contracts.
 English law applies.

 - Nine Asian Independent Power Producers (IPPs), Claimants in an LCIA arbitration seated in London against a State-owned entity.
 The disputes arises out the non-payment of certain amounts under Power Purchase Agreements concluded between the IPPs and a State-owned entity.
 The law of the country of the State-owned entity applies.